gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	registered fresh weak recoupling temptation after restart without confusing it with restoration of the old joint field
 -	kept that weak recoupling candidate alive under mixed follow-up without prematurely promoting or dismissing it
 -	cleanly de-promoted that weak reopening attempt when stronger mismatch removed support, without treating the event as contradiction or collapse
+-	registered a genuinely fresh relational re-emergence after that soft failure, rather than rejecting it cynically or collapsing it into memory replay
 -	issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

 ### 9. Coupling, decoupling, ambiguity, restart, and fresh recoupling can be represented without premature collapse
-Cycles 4–14 suggest the architecture can distinguish between:
+Cycles 4–15 suggest the architecture can distinguish between:
 -	a new provisional source
 -	a weak coupling candidate
 -	a stable joint choreography